Rod Dreher: Views on international affairs

 Dreher has been a consistent critic of the role of Islam in international affairs, but has shifted in his view of the efficacy of foreign military interventions.
 After the September 11 attacks, he published numerous articles critical of Islam, including one in which he praised the anti-Islamic Italian writer Oriana Fallaci's anti-Islamic book The Rage and the Pride as containing "much truth" to "shock awake a noble civilization hypnotized by multiculturalist mumbo-jumbo"; he also noted that the book contained a "few ugly parts".
-In 2002, Dreher described the assassinated Dutch politician Pim Fortuyn as a "martyr in the war on political correctness."
-Dreher supported the Iraq War in 2003, but later came to believe that the invasion was a mistake; he now supports a non-interventionist foreign policy.
-He was critical of President Donald Trump's decision to order missile strikes in Syria in April 2017.
+In 2002, Dreher called the assassinated Dutch politician Pim Fortuyn a "martyr in the war on political correctness."
+Dreher supported the Iraq War in 2003, but later came to believe that the invasion was a mistake; he now supports non-interventionist foreign policy.
+He was critical of President Trump's decision to order missile strikes in Syria in April 2017.

 Dreher has expressed support for various conservative and neo-nationalist governments and parties in Europe.
 He has praised the French Front National politician Marion Maréchal.
 He has written that although Francisco Franco and his regime were not "without sin", he is "glad that Franco won" the Spanish Civil War, due to the Red Terror carried out by the Second Spanish Republic.
 In 2020, Dreher attended a conference of nationalist politicians and thinkers in Rome that included Orbán, Maréchal, and Giorgia Meloni.